rekise/.github/README.md

 - **Related Issues**: Links to related issues or tickets
 - **Screenshots**: Visual documentation when applicable
 - **Checklist**: Verification items before merging
-- **Additional Notes**: Limitations, follow-ups, or questions for reviewers.
+- **Additional Notes**: Limitations, follow-ups, or questions for reviewers

+## Usage

+These templates are automatically inherited by all repositories in the `rekise` organization.
+Repository-specific templates will override these organization-wide defaults if present.